Introduction to Graph Representation

 The applications of a graph are found to exist in various fields as:

-- Computer Science: It contains the vast applications in Graph Theory especially making it a specialized field of computer science.
-We also see various applications in networking and the basics for implementation and routing of data on the networks.
+- Computer Science: It contains vast applications in Graph Theory, especially making it a specialized computer science field.
+We also see various networking applications and the basics for the implementation and routing of data on the networks.

 - Physics and Chemistry: Used to represent the data sets, circuits, chemical formulas, etc.